Table of Contents

 California Fresh Fruit and Vegetable Program

-The Fresh Fruit and Vegetable Program (FFVP), administered by the California Department of Education (CDE), provides schools with funding to offer students a free fresh fruit or vegetable snack during the school day.
+The Fresh Fruit and Vegetable Program (FFVP), administered by the California Department of Education (CDE), provides elementary schools with funding to offer students a free fresh fruit or vegetable snack during the school day.

 The FFVP is a reimbursement grant program that the U.S. Department of Agriculture (USDA) administers at the federal level.
-At the state level, the CDE Nutrition Services Division (NSD) administers the FFVP and selects schools to receive a year-long grant (July–June) to implement the program.
+At the state level, the CDE Nutrition Services Division (NSD) administers the FFVP and selects elementary schools to receive a year-long grant (July–June) to implement the program.
 The purpose of this federal assistance program is to provide an additional free fresh fruit or vegetable snack to students during the school day as a supplement to (and not part of) the School Breakfast Program and the National School Lunch Program, and to teach students about good nutrition.
 The FFVP also encourages grantees to develop partnerships at the state and local level for support in implementing and operating the program.

 Special Diets Meal Accommodations